-The Queen, accompanied by other members of the Royal Family, enter the garden at 4.00 pm, when the National Anthem is played by a military band.
+The King and Queen Consort, accompanied by other members of the Royal Family, enter the garden at 4.00 pm, when the National Anthem is played by a military band.
 Tea and other refreshments are served and guests are invited to walk around the extensive gardens.

 Most people like to dress up for their special day.
 Gentlemen wear morning dress or lounge suits, while women wear afternoon dress, usually with hats or fascinators.
 National dress and uniform are also often worn.

 For residents invited to be nominated to attend a Garden Party at Buckingham Palace

 It is a duty of Lord-Lieutenants to nominate individuals who represent community activities to attend an annual Garden Party hosted by The King.
 This Office receives suggestions for nominations throughout the year from residents in the county and it also makes its own enquiries.